top of page

 Which Coffee origin is the best - 2

-At R&B Cafe, we often get asked which coffee is the best, or at least which one is our preferred one.
-After taking a look at Cuban coffee culture and specific tastes of coffees from Cuban coffee Sierra Maestra, let’s take a deeper look at Colombia specialty coffee beans, and especially the coffee culture from both regions we source of beans from: Cauca (our Popayan reserve decaffeinated coffee) and Quindio (our coffees from the El Paraiso farm or from the Santa Monica farm).
+At R&B Cafe, we often get asked which coffee is the best, or at least which one is our preferred choice.
+After exploring Cuban coffee culture and the unique tastes of coffees from Cuban coffee Sierra Maestra, let’s dive deeper into Colombian specialty coffee beans.
+We’ll focus on the coffee culture from the regions we source our beans: Cauca (home to our Popayan reserve decaffeinated coffee) and Quindio (where we get our coffees from the El Paraiso and Santa Monica farms).

 1. Understanding Colombian Specialty Coffee Culture